 Here is the promo video that Char Broil made for this grill.

-Pros and Cons of the Double Header
+Pros and Cons of the Grill

 The main selling point of the Double Header is that have two independent grilling systems greatly increases your flexibility.
 You can get one side scorching hot for searing steaks while the other side can be on medium heat with a pile of bratwursts simmering in a pan with beer and onions.